 Traffic volumes are an important consideration in developing a mobility network, as they correspond to how stressful a street is to bike or walk along.
+Because of Traverse City's seasonality - with summer seasons experiencing higher traffic volumes, there are different ways to gather traffic data.
 Average annual daily traffic (AADT) is a measure of a roadway's average number of cars traveling on a street (traffic volumes).
 AADT is calculated over the span of a year, with total traffic volumes gathered and divided by 365 to illustrate the daily average traffic volumes.
-This contrasts with Average Daily Traffic (ADT) which observes traffic volumes over a shorter period of time, such as a few weeks or a month.
+Average Daily Traffic (ADT) which observes traffic volumes over a shorter period of time, such as a few weeks or a month.
 Regardless of the manner in calculating volume, higher speed and higher volume roadways are less pleasant and more dangerous for pedestrians and cyclists than lower speed and lower volume roadways.
 Unsurprisingly, the location of these high-speed high-volume roadways had an overwhelming correlation with the streets residents stated they avoid at the October 26 Community Open House.
 Streets most frequently noted as places to avoid included Grandview Parkway (AADT 29,000) Division Street (AADT 22,000), and Peninsula Drive (AADT 12,000).